lifting-bits/mcsema/README.md

 * `--prefix PATH`: Install files to `PATH`.
 By default, `PATH` is `/usr/local`.
 * `--llvm-version MAJOR.MINOR`: Download pre-built dependencies for LLVM version MAJOR.MINOR.
 The default is to use LLVM 4.0.
 * `--build-dir PATH`: Produce all intermediate build files in `PATH`.
 By default, `PATH` is `$CWD/remill-build`.
-* `--use-system-compiler`: Compile Remill+McSema using the system compiler toolchain (typically the GCC). **If you encounter linker errors when compiling McSema, and did not use this option, then re-try with this option.**
+* `--use-host-compiler`: Compile Remill+McSema using the system compiler toolchain (typically the GCC). **If you encounter linker errors when compiling McSema, and did not use this option, then re-try with this option.**
 * `--debug`: Build McSema and Remill with debug symbols.
 If you're trying to debug McSema, then this option is for you.

 #### Step 4: Install McSema